m-r-hunt/m-r-hunt.github.io/_posts/2019-01-07-adventures-in-programming-language-design.markdown

 Trial by Christmas
 ---

 Coincidentally, I happened to start this project in November.
-Every year in December is Advent of Code, which I enjoy a lot.
+Every year in December is [Advent of Code](https://adventofcode.com), which I enjoy a lot.
 This sparked a great idea: get my compiler up to scratch and do Advent of Code in a language I wrote myself.

 Well, I managed it.
 I put in some hacks, notably around for loops which are hardcoded to work with ranges, arrays, and maps only.
 There are also a few missing features, like garbage collection (currently you just produce garbage and run out of memory if you produce too much).
 Despite these limitations I have been able to solve most of the early Advent of Code problems without great drama (although I did have to quickly hack in a few extra stdlib functions and operators I had missed).
 Really the writing in the language feels a lot like writing Lua or Go, which is intended.
 (I did slip back into mostly writing in Rust for the later/harder AoC problems).

+My solutions are available on [Github](https://github.com/m-r-hunt/aoc2018).
+This is the most substantial body of Nail example code that exists at the moment.

 Wrapping Up
 ---